shagu/pfUI/README.md

 A pfUI compatible version of Clique can be found [Here](https://github.com/shagu/Clique/releases).
 If you want to keep your current version of Clique, you'll have to apply this [Patch](https://github.com/shagu/Clique/commit/a5ee56c3f803afbdda07bae9cd330e0d4a75d75a).

 **How do I show the Damage- and Threatmeter Dock?**
-If you enabled the "dock"-feature for your external (thirdparty) meters such as DPSMate or KTM, then you'll be able to toggle between them and the Right Chat by clicking on the ">" symbol on the bottom-right panel.
+If you enabled the "dock"-feature for your external (third-party) meters such as DPSMate or KTM, then you'll be able to toggle between them and the Right Chat by clicking on the ">" symbol on the bottom-right panel.

 **How can I enable mouseover cast?**
 Create a macro with "/pfcast SPELLNAME".
 If you also want to see the cooldown, You might want to add "/run if nil then CastSpellByName("SPELLNAME") end" on top of the macro.

 **Everything from scratch?!
 Are you insane?**
-Most probably, Yes.
+Most probably, yes.